The federal government is still shut down. Here's what that means across the country

 At the same time, the administration is trying to use a new round of layoffs to gut multiple offices inside the department, including the Office for Civil Rights and the office responsible for overseeing special education, according to multiple sources within the department.

 This latest reduction-in-force (RIF) cut at least 121 staffers responsible for overseeing roughly $15 billion in special education funding and for making sure states provide special education services to the nation's more than 7.5 million children with disabilities.
-According to multiple sources, the special education office is now left with just a handful of top executives and support staff.
+The courts have halted those layoffs.
+If they're ultimately allowed to go through, multiple sources told NPR the special education office would be left with just a handful of top executives and support staff.

 In addition, many Department of Education employees who were furloughed were surprised to see a message blaming Democrats for the government shutdown inserted into their out-of-office replies.
 A federal workers union is suing the Trump administration for inserting the language into employees' out-of-office email messages.